 If you’re doing it right, you may feel like you want to puke.

+Is body attack hard?
+Uh, yes.
 High-intensity is not comfortable at all and depending on when you ate last and how you deal with heat and intense workouts, you may feel like you’re going to die and/or puke.
 You won’t do either (well maybe) but if you really are pushing yourself, you’ll be extremely uncomfortable.
-In the moment I hate that but I know it’s good for me in the long-term.
+In the moment I hate that, but I know it’s good for me in the long-term.
+And don’t be ashamed of taking down the intensity a notch.
+There’s nothing wrong with doing the modifications.
+You can still get all of the body attack benefits even if you’re not going all out.

 It can scare people away.